hsf-training/hsf-training-ml-webpage/_episodes/09-Model_Training.md

 1. The classifier is created.
 In this situation we have three hyperparameters specified: `criterion`, `max_depth` (max number of consecutive cuts an individual tree can make), and `n_estimators` (number of decision trees used).
 These **are not altered** during training (i.e. they are not included in $$\theta$$).
-2. The classifier is trained using the training dataset `X_train` and corresponding labels `y_train`.
-During training, we give the classifier both the features (X_train) and targets (y_train) and it must learn how to map the data to a prediction.
+2. The classifier is trained using the training dataset `X_train_scaled` and corresponding labels `y_train`.
+During training, we give the classifier both the features (X_train_scaled) and targets (y_train) and it must learn how to map the data to a prediction.
 Check out this [online article](https://towardsdatascience.com/random-forest-in-python-24d0893d51c0) for more info.
-3. The classifier makes predictions on the test dataset `X_test`.
+3. The classifier makes predictions on the test dataset `X_test_scaled`.
 The machine learning algorithm was not exposed to these data during training.
 4. An accuracy score between the test dataset `y_test` and machine learning predictions `y_pred` is made.
 The accuracy score is defined as the ratio of correctly identified data points to all data points.

 ## Neural Network